Do you find yourself underwhelmed by the credit card rewards you receive when paying at the pump in 2023?

 As you decide whether you want to start using a rewards credit card to pay for your fuel, here are a few things you may want to consider:

 - Gas station pumps are known for fraud potential.
-Using a credit card gives you better fraud protection than debit card, so you’re making a wise decision when you use a credit card at the pump.
-Also, it’s probably a good point in the article to tell you that money expert Clark Howard HATES using a debit card.
+Using a credit card gives you better fraud protection than a debit card, so you’re making a wise decision when you use a credit card at the pump.
+Also, it’s probably a good point in the article to tell you that Clark hates using a debit card.

-When it comes time to pick the right credit card for gas rewards, you may want to first consult Clark Howard’s rules for credit cards.
+When it comes time to pick the right credit card for gas rewards, you may want to first consult Clark’s rules for credit cards.

 “If you are a Sam’s Club or Costco member, you may want to consider getting your second credit card from one of them,” Clark says.
 “Because the rewards they give you, if you’re a loyalist of either of those brands, are great.
 That’s evidenced by the rewards they’ll give you for filling up your tank.”